MartinPoiChan/AccountSystemAPI/README.md

 # AccountSystemAPI
-    Possibly use a DTO instead of the Model to remove the recusion problem Create a DTO
+    CurrencyDto is a full reflection of the Model (Remove the ID maybe) Custom Exceptions for the Add miles service so when flag is true it can throw the exception.
+    Add all the sequences to the Models ID